tezlm/community-mod/README.md

 <details>
   <summary>Reviews:</summary>

-> Do you think this was a good idea?
+> *"Do you think this was a good idea?"*
-> yes
+> *"yes"*

--Anuke
+— Anuke

 > *"10/10 Mod"*

--RT
+— RT

 > *"11/10, Truly a masterpiece, handcrafted by the best of us."*

--CancerGuy
+— CancerGuy

 > *"how do you compile"*

--MrDuck557
+— MrDuck557

 > *"what a great idea"*

--NiChrosia
+— NiChrosia

-> what happened to the merge bot. thats right you need to add more then you delete
+> *"what happened to the merge bot. thats right you need to add more then you delete"*

--mega cat
+— mega cat

 > *"If IBM saw this, they would only understand we have made an attempt at making a computer, except there isnt a computer here nor IBM.
 5 stars.*"

--FarmerThanos
+— FarmerThanos

 > *"lmfao"*

--cyberflame
+— cyberflame

 > *"10/10 mod, only 3% of it works"*

--SMOLKEYS
+— SMOLKEYS

 > *"Rated M for Masterpiece , 10/10 would pick it up and donate to the people working on this"*

--Roomba
+— Roomba

 > *"The 21st century's gold.
 I have no words and this mod depicts our nowadays humor.
 Very funny."*

--Phinner
+— Phinner

 > *"Funniest shit I've ever seen, ngl..."*

--Emanuel G
+— Emanuel G

 > *"This shows that anyone can make a mod"*

--JrTRinny
+— JrTRinny

 > *"anook is fat"*

--summet
+— summet

-> pepsi
+> *"pepsi*
-> also needs more dependencies
+> *also needs more dependencies"*

--lancer
+— lancer

-> needs more ook
+> *"needs more ook"*

--buthed010203
+— buthed010203

-> how do i review
+> *"how do i review"*

--shift
+— shift

-> pure perfection, add something now
+> *"pure perfection, add something now"*

--adenator
+— adenator

-> oh no im commiting anook fat
+> *"oh no im commiting anook fat"*

--WilloIzCitron
+— WilloIzCitron

-> i came here looking for porn and found none.
-0/10
+> *"i came here looking for porn and found none.
+0/10"*

--Goober
+— Goober

+> *"you'd better format your reviews correctly or consequences"*

+— ifritdiezel
 </details>